Bhavikaa324/Bhavikaa324/README.md

-## Hi there,
+## Hi there, I'm Bhavika Puppalwar
-I'm Bhavika Puppalwar, 3rd Year of B.TECH in Computer Science and Engineering(Artificial Intelligence and Machine Learning).
+A 3rd Year Student of B.TECH in Computer Science and Engineering(Artificial Intelligence and Machine Learning).

 ### 📊 GitHub Stats